 I'll share with you my list in a minute, but the reason I am posting this has more to do with the fact that I had to decide.
 I had to make the decision to become my own hero.
 No one was going to save me from the misery that I had chosen to wallow in.
 I was a self-pity machine.
 The universe was against me.
 It was everyone else's fault that I was so sad and couldn't quit crying.
 Or so I thought.

 Teachers, administrators, (insert your title here), we have to stop living for everyone else's goals.
 We are constantly pushed and pulled in all directions.
 Pushed to do things we don't want to do, because they are a waste of our time, and pulled back whenever we find something that we are really passionate about and told, "No, wait.
 You can't do that right now."
 There will NEVER be a perfect time to make a change.
 Ever.
 If you're comfortable, you have to make a change.
 That's the only way to grow.
 I had become comfortable in my discomfort.
 It was easier for me to cry and wallow than to take charge for a long time.
 WE HAVE TO DO SOMETHING!

 -We Made SMART Goals-

 So, here is my list.
 While my friend and I talked, she insisted that we make these SMART Goals.
-Check out this video, if you don't know what SMART goals are.

 -My Goals Were Simple and Multi-Dimensional All At the Same Time-